Madonna: Truth or Dare: Critical response

 David Denby from New York magazine, pointed out that the film "is often lewd, but she's never sexual.
 [Madonna] offers a public personality that is completely eroticized".
 Nonetheless, he criticized her for having "virtually, nothing of interest to say [...] because the notion of a private self has long ceased to exist for her [...]
 She's so much a one-note person that Truth or Dare, for all its skill, is often a little boring".
 On a more mixed review, Ty Burr from Entertainment Weekly wrote that "even if Truth or Dare is artfully made and entertaining, it's no less an act for being a good one [...] like everything Madonna has her hand in, the film proclaims style as content".
 He continued his review: "[Madonna] is so controlling of her public self that when the cameras are whirring she doesn't know how to do 'realistic'", and criticized the cemetery scene for being "awkward and forced".

 Writing for Pitchfork, Emma Madden pointed out that "for what should have been a tour documentary, little attention is paid to the world outside of Madonna's dressing and hotel rooms [...]
 While most music documentaries today don't seem to exist for any other purpose than to say, 'wait, this pop star's a good person, cut them some slack', [Truth or Dare] makes her look like a straight-up megalomaniac".
-She concluded her review by referring to the film as "one of the most morally contentious documents of the spoiled, rich white-girl fantasy".
+They concluded their review by referring to the film as "one of the most morally contentious documents of the spoiled, rich white-girl fantasy".
 PopMatters Bill Gibron deemed it "hollow and calculated" and Bill Wyman, from the Chicago Reader, panned it as "the most baldly manipulative and scarily dishonest piece of propaganda to be recorded on celluloid since at least the Reagan campaign's 'Morning in America' commercials and possibly since Triumph of the Will", and called it "Madonna's big lie".
 At the 12th Golden Raspberry Awards, Madonna was nominated for Worst Actress, but lost to Sean Young for A Kiss Before Dying.
 At the 1992 Homer Awards, organized by the Video Software Dealers Association, Truth or Dare won in the category of Best Documentary.